-The Royal Australian Navy (RAN) will soon launch its first 'Hobart'-class air warfare destroyers (project Sea 4000).
-These ships will be equipped with the Lockheed Martin designed 'Aegis' combat system - the world's premier proven naval area defence system which already operates with multiple allied navies.
+The Royal Australian Navy (RAN) will soon launch its first 'Hobart'-class air warfare destroyers (project SEA 4000).
+These ships will be equipped with the Lockheed Martin designed AEGIS combat system - the world's premier proven naval area defence system which already operates with multiple allied navies.

-From those modest beginnings in the late-1950s, LMA has grown to over 700 staff currently engaged throughout Australia - from Queensland to Western Australia and many points in between.
-Across the 'ditch', over 200 Lockheed Martin staff support the New Zealand Defence Force under the project ‘Alexander’ logistics contract.
-By combining skilled staff with an experienced management team, and through a customer oriented contracting approach offers real value-for-money solutions, Lockheed Martin aims to continue to grow and establish itself as a major presence in Australia and the Asia-Pacific region.
+From those modest beginnings in the late-1950s, LMA has grown to over 1000 staff currently engaged throughout Australia - from Queensland to Western Australia and many points in between.
+Across the 'ditch', over 200 Lockheed Martin staff also support the New Zealand Defence Force under the project ‘Alexander’ logistics contract.
+By combining skilled staff with an experienced management team, and through a customer oriented contracting approach that offers real value-for-money solutions, Lockheed Martin aims to continue to grow and establish itself as a major presence in Australia and the Asia-Pacific region.

 - Do What's Right

 - Respect Others